THIRD EYE YOGA

 To say yoga has transformed my life would be an understatement.
 To say it has influenced me would also be understated.
 It has truly made me who I am today.

 After graduating from my first teacher training program in 2007, I spent many years honing my practice and trying to find a teacher whom I felt connected to.
-It wasn’t until 2012 though that I found my current teacher and the philosophy I call my lineage, Yogarupa Rod Stryker and Sri Vidya.
+In 2012 I found Yogarupa Rod Stryker and the lineage of Sri Vidya into which I was initiated in 2015.

-I am on the path to become a certified Level I Para Yoga teacher and do my best to take a training with Yogarupa at least once a year.
-These trainings have been paramount in my growth as a teacher and what I offer both in my classes as well as how I carry myself as an individual.
+The trainings I took with Para Yoga have been paramount in my growth as a teacher and what I offer both in my classes as well as how I carry myself as an individual.

 I believe so strongly in the power of yoga that I have made it my career and am working to inspire others to act from their Highest Selves in all they do.
 I believe it is when we can all act in accordance to our highest values and integrity that the consciousness of humanity will shift for the better.